oblivia-simplex/Narrativity/1_stone.md

-# Why write narrative when you could be the next guest on the Jerry
+# Anne Stone: Why write narrative when you could be the next guest on the Jerry Springer show!
-Springer show!

-Anne Stone

 I met someone whose tattoo had been sliced out of his arm, leaving a jagged scar in place of the name of city he was born.
 I understood the urge, to inject a place under your skin, only to have it removed like a second stomach or a wart.
-Lately, I\'ve been thinking a lot about place.
+Lately, I've been thinking a lot about place.
 If you ask me where Im from, I can answer in a lot of different ways, none of which would tell the whole story, or even manufacture the kind of sense I would want to live with.
 I could show you the scar